 F.A.Q about Biometric Identification

 Biometric identification answers the question “who are you” and can be applied to both physical and digital scenarios.
 It is an established solution that is being used in many applications including law enforcement, defense, and border control.

-Biometric identification usually applies to a situation where an organization needs to identify a person.
-The organization captures a biometric from that individual and then searches a biometric repository in an attempt to correctly identify the person.
+Biometric identification system usually applies to a situation where an organization needs to identify a person.
+The organization captures a biometric from that individual and then searches a biometric id system repository in an attempt to correctly identify the person.
 The biometric repository could be managed by a law enforcement agency, such as the Integrated Automated Fingerprint System (IAFIS) run by the FBI in the USA, or be part of a national identity system like India’s UIDAI system.